teberhardt/cards-over-lan/README.md

 * **Trophies** - At the end of each game, see what kind of awful each of your friends is.
 * **Bots** - Add fake players to your game that pick random cards but are probably still funnier than you.
 * **Card Upgrades** - Some cards may be "upgraded" by using Card Coins.
 You earn Card Coins with each round you win.
 They might have more uses later, or be removed entirely.
 Who knows what the future may hold?
+* **Skipping** - If you don't like the current black card, you can vote to skip it with the press of a button.
+* **Idle Detection** - If players are idle for a set amount of time, the server ignores them, allowing the game to continue without them.

 ## How it works